Hosting and bandwidth provided by MacHost.

 The Apple Support Site also has more information about the officially compatible file formats.
 Although it is not supported by Apple, and using it may void your warranty, the hardworking hackers at AwkwardTV have released a plug-in with support for additional file formats.

-Originally, the Apple TV had limited support for streaming video directly from the Internet -- it could download and play short previews and trailers from the iTunes Store, but nothing else.
-Beginning January 15, 2008, however, Apple released new software available as a free update that also made it possible to rent movies directly from a widescreen television via the Apple TV.
+When first released, the original Apple TV had limited support for streaming video directly from the Internet -- it could download and play short previews and trailers from the iTunes Store, but nothing else.
+Beginning January 15, 2008, however, Apple released new software available as a free update that also made it possible to rent movies directly from a widescreen television using the Apple TV.

 What is the difference between "syncing" and "streaming"?
-How many computers does the Apple TV support for each?
+How many computers do the Apple TV models support for each?

-Apple TV only can be "synced" with a single computer, just like the iPod.
+The original Apple TV only can be "synced" with a single computer, just like the iPod.
 This means that movies, TV shows, music, podcasts, and photos organized with iTunes on the "synced" computer are copied to the Apple TV as well, provided that there is adequate storage space on the Apple TV hard drive.
+The black 2nd Gen Apple TV and 3rd Gen Apple TV do not have to be synchronized with a computer.

-Does the Apple TV support 5.1 channel surround sound?
+Do the Apple TV models support 5.1 channel surround sound?

-Interestingly, in an excellent MacWorld "First Look" regarding hacking the Apple TV, the author notes that:
+Interestingly, in an excellent MacWorld "First Look" regarding hacking the original Apple TV at the time of its release, the author noted that:

 The audio chip in the Apple TV is a Realtek ALC885, which the manufacturer describes as a "7.1+2 Channel High-Performance High Definition Audio Codec."
 The specs on this chip are quite impressive, and seem to indicate that the Apple TV’s reported audio-output limitation -- Dolby Pro Logic II -- is due to software, not hardware.
 In fact, Roughly Drafted reports that if you play a sample DTS audio file through your Apple TV, the Apple TV's optical digital-audio output jack does indeed put out 5.1 audio.
 On the other hand, the ALC885 also supports "advanced lossless content protection technology," so perhaps we have hardware DRM in our video-playing future.